Tronald/CoordinateSharp/README.md

 ### 1.1.2.4 Change Notes
 * -Added ability to pass custom datum for UTM and MGRS conversions
+* -Adjusted UTM conversion formula to be more readable

 ### 1.1.2.3 Change Notes
 * -Makes AdditionalSolarTimes nullable (fixes issue #24)